 Food delivery services are a mediator between a hungry customer and a restaurant.
 Here is the scheme of how it works.

 Some big food corporations, like McDonald’s or KFC, also built their own delivery apps that work with their restaurants only.
-It might be useful when a customer precisely knows what and from where it wants, but having a wide choice of restaurants is much more interesting, right?
+It might be useful when a customer knows exactly what they want, but having a wide choice of restaurants is much more interesting, right?

 How to build a delivery app that makes money?